etlbox/etlbox.website/doks_v1.8/content/product/details/licensing/index.md

 ## Choosing the Right License

-- **Choose the Free License** if you’re testing ETLBox or working on personal projects.
+- **Choose the PERSONAL License** if you’re testing ETLBox or working on personal projects.
 - **Go with the COMPANY License** if you’re using ETLBox internally or within your organization’s infrastructure.
 - **Opt for the ENTERPRISE OEM License** if you’re embedding ETLBox in commercial software distributed to third-party customers, or as part of a SaaS solution.